shanedjones/cartoon-annotation-tool/README.md

 5. All components reset properly when replay completes

 ### Animation Categories
-1. Ten predefined categories for animation analysis:
+1. Five key categories for animation analysis:
    - Artistic Style
    - Character Design
-   - Background Settings
    - Motion Dynamics
    - Color Palette
-   - Sound Effects
-   - Visual Effects
    - Narrative Techniques
-   - Perspective View
-   - Lighting & Shadows
-2. Categories can be toggled on/off during recording
+2. Each category can be rated with 1-5 stars during recording
-3. Selected categories are visible during replay
+3. Category ratings are visible during replay with star display
-4. Categories are included in saved session data
+4. Category ratings are included in saved session data

 ### Serialization
 - Sessions can be saved as JSON files